 If you’ve been playing Biomutant and are wondering how to dual-wield guns, we’ve got a guide for you.
 Don’t worry this isn’t exclusive to a class, even though the Saboteur starts with a perk for dual-wielding melee weapons.
-The perk you’re going to need for guns is the Two-Faced Cobra Grip.
-Continue reading our guide below for in-depth instructions and how to prevent your gun from swapping hands.
+The perk you’re going to need is the Two-Faced Cobra Grip.
+Continue reading our guide below for in-depth instructions and how to prevent a weapon from swapping out.

 How to Dual-Wield Guns in Biomutant